Kahawai Fishing on light spinning tackle, soft baits, and the fly rod – Revised & Updated

 IGFA World Record Kahawai

-Australian Salmon In Australia kahawai are known as “Australian salmon” which is quite wrong as this species is in no way related to the true salmon or their relatives.
-Salmon have never been successfully introduced into Australian waters.
-Kahawai are found around New Zealand, Tasmania, and the southern coast of Australia.
+In Australia, kahawai are known as “Australian salmon” which is quite wrong as this species is in no way related to the true salmon or their relatives.
+Salmon has never been successfully introduced into Australian waters.
+Kahawai is found around New Zealand, Tasmania, and the southern coast of Australia.
 They are found in waters of the continental shelf, estuaries, bays and inlets.
-Kahawai school in shallow, open coastal waters or form large surface aggregations in deeper water.
+Kahawai schools in shallow, open coastal waters or form large surface aggregations in deeper water.

-Kahawai Not As Plentiful Today – but there are still heaps around!
+Kahawai is not as plentiful today – but there are still heaps around!

 The best way to find large concentrations is to look for feeding birds.
 These often indicate the presence of kahawai, which chase smelt, sprats and anchovies, into tightly packed schools.